 Then sit and one of the benches and enjoy a picnic lunch whilst you wait for the sun to go down.

-After dark is when the real magic happens and you can take a quick walk down into the glow worm cave where the roof is full of beautiful twinkling lights.
+After dark is when the real magic happens.
+You can take a quick walk down into the glow worm cave where the roof is full of glow worms that look like beautiful twinkling lights.

 If you’re lucky you may even see some bio luminescent funghi along the edge of the path!